Shefford Town & Campton F.C.: History

 During the late 1980s the club stagnated, as the team tumbled back into Division One after finishing bottom in 1989–90.
 After three uneventful seasons, Shefford Town were moved to the Senior Division on league re-organisation.
 Though performances improved, with the team finishing fifth in 1993–94, the club was wound up and played its final match on 18 May 1994.

 Shefford Town Football Club was reformed in 2009 by Dan Pinkerton and Graham Earl, who had been involved in local youth football.
 The new club was accepted into the Bedfordshire County Football League for the 2009–10 season, and assigned a place in Division Two, at level 13 of the English football league system.

 The club has had success both on and off the pitch in recent years since its reformation, the club were crowned Bedfordshire County Premier Division Winners in 2011–12, 2017–18 and 2018–19.
 The Bedfordshire County League Britannia Cup was won in both 2011 & 2014 and the East Beds Charity Cup was won by the Reserve team in 2015.
-The Club has also finished runners up in the Biggleswade knock-out cup in 2015, 2016 & 2017.
+The club has also finished runners up in the Biggleswade knock-out cup in 2015, 2016 & 2017.

 At the end of 2018–19 season Shefford announced its intentions to seek promotion into the Spartan South Midlands Football League, which they achieved by winning the Bedfordshire County League title and passing the relevant ground grading.
-Shefford Town & Campton entered the FA Vase for the first time in 2021–22.
+Shefford Town & Campton entered the FA Vase for the first time in 2021–22, reaching the third round.

+The club made history in 2022-23 when entering the FA Cup for the first time and make it all the way to the 3rd Qualifying round.